 MV Akademik Ioffe (One Ocean Navigator) was built in 1989 as a polar research ship operating under the Russian flag.
 She has 6 decks (there’s a lift), is very stable and has a top speed of 14.5 knots - quite speedy for an expedition ship.
 The 96 guests are cared for by 63 staff and crew: quite a commitment to top quality service.
 There are highly qualified scientific and naturalist guides facilitating excursions and offering entertaining presentations.Adventurous activities are on offer and some departures host a resident photographer, yoga sessions and an optional night camping on the ice.

-The guest cabins and suites offer monogrammed robes, hair dryers and coffee-making facilities.
+Without detracting from her serious role as a polar explorer, she also offers the comfort and facilities of a good quality hotel.
+The guest cabins and suites provide robes, hair dryers and coffee-making facilities.
 All have ample storage, comfy beds and windows which in some cabin categories can be opened.
 Public areas include a refurbished bar, a dining room and lounge, theatre style presentation room, gift-shop, infirmary, fitness room, massage room (masseur and fitness instructor are on board), sauna, hot-water spa and plunge pool.
 There’s no internet but computers are available so that you can sort out your photos on board.
-There’s an open bridge policy so you are welcome to stand alongside the well-informed crew and monitor the ship’s progress almost 24/7.
+The open bridge policy means you are usually welcome to stand alongside the well-informed crew and monitor the ship’s progress.